ethanwhite/nescent-sabbatical-proposal/proposal.md

 Introduction and Goals
 ----------------------
-Increasingly large quantities of biological data are being generated and made publicly available for analysis.
+Increasingly large quantities of biological data are being generated a combination of:
-This data includes the results from: 1) large coordinated sampling efforts such as the National Ecological Observatory Network (http://neoninc.org);
+1) large coordinated sampling efforts such as the National Ecological Observatory Network (http://neoninc.org);
 2) compilations of results into standardized repositories such as GenBank (http://www.ncbi.nlm.nih.gov/genbank/) or the Tree of Life (http://tolweb.org/tree);
 and 3) the publication of individual datasets in repositories like Dryad (http://www.datadryad.org; Whitlock et al. 2010).
 As a result of this rapidly expanding availability of data, synthetic research in biology is increasingly limited by the rate at which available data can be acquired, organized, and analyzed.
 Unfortunately, this process of assembling data for synthesis is time consuming and